-- Failure to show up for your scheduled shift without prior notification to the Manager of Admitting and Volunteer Services or volunteer team lead is referred to as a "no call" or "no show."
+- Failure to show up for your scheduled shift without prior notification to the Patient Experience Coordinator or volunteer team lead is referred to as a "no call" or "no show."
 A no call/no show for two shifts will result in termination.
 A "call out" at the last minute (no more than three times) or a call out for three consecutive shifts will also result in termination from the Volunteer Program. - Anyone who is on a Leave of Absence (LOA) for six consecutive months will be required to separate from the program.
 However, if the volunteer's service was deemed to be in good standing at time of separation, he/she may return to the program after full reprocessing based on the need and availability of the Volunteer Program. - Excessive absences or repeated tardiness - Disorderly conduct, insubordination, or willful neglect of duty - Use of cell phone, texting or reading of non-Northern Nevada Medical Center materials or engaging in non-Northern Nevada Medical Center projects/hobbies while operating the Information/Front Desk or the Greeter's Desk, where applicable.
-More specifically, off limit projects include reading magazines, newspapers, schoolwork, crossword puzzles, knitting, needlepoint, etc. (These activities are particularly critical and noticeable to patients, visitors, and staff have a strong impact on our Patient Experience Scores.) - Willful destruction or misuse of hospital property - Intoxication, or use or sale of illegal substances or alcohol on hospital property - Inappropriate discrimination, whether expressed in actions or words - Telling off-color, offensive jokes/ stories, and/or making fun of people in your surroundings while on hospital property - Theft - Tabaco use anywhere on hospital grounds, as expressly prohibited by hospital policy - Possessing firearms or other illegal weapons on hospital property - Arguing with, belittling or intentionally embarrassing patients, visitors, staff and/or other volunteers - Unprofessional/inappropriate communications and or flirtations with staff, patients, visitors or fellow volunteers to include "Sexual" and/or other "Unlawful Harassment" (see Sexual and other Unlawful Harassment). - Any threat or act of violence against another individual
+More specifically, off limit projects include reading magazines, newspapers, schoolwork, crossword puzzles, knitting, needlepoint, etc. (These activities are particularly critical and noticeable to patients, visitors, and staff have a strong impact on our Patient Satisfaction Scores.) - Willful destruction or misuse of hospital property - Intoxication, or use or sale of illegal substances or alcohol on hospital property - Inappropriate discrimination, whether expressed in actions or words - Telling off-color, offensive jokes/ stories, and/or making fun of people in your surroundings while on hospital property - Theft